nisha8c/imr-sick-leave-prototype/README.md

 2. A list view showing previously reported sick leaves
+> _The List has filters : Latest 5, All reports, Monthly, Yearly.
+> User can export the filtered results as CSV or Excel._

 3. Basic CRUD operations (create, read, update, delete)
 > _**Currently** user can edit and delete the report